hash-bang/angular-observer/README.md

 $scope.$watch(path | func, callback, true)
 ------------------------------------------
-Deep watching can be acomplished with any of the following:
+Deep watching can be accomplished with any of the following:

 * `$observe(this, path, callback, true)`
 * `$observe(this, path, {deep: true}).on('change', callback)`